All Products

 • Description

-Sorts the values of the input variables in ascending order and returns the value that is ranked nth.
+Sorts the input variables in ascending order and returns the value at the nth rank.

 • Parameters

-• var: required.
-The values that you want to sort.
-A value of the BIGINT, DOUBLE, DATETIME, or STRING type.
+• var: The required values to be sorted.
+The values must be of the BIGINT, DOUBLE, DATETIME, or STRING type.

 • Return value

-• The value that is ranked nth is returned.
-If no implicit conversion is performed, the return value is of the same data type as the input parameter.
+• Returns the value at the nth rank.
+If no implicit conversion is required, the return value has the same data type as the input parameters.

-• If a data type conversion is performed between the DOUBLE, BIGINT, and STRING types, a value of the DOUBLE type is returned.
-If a data type conversion is performed between the STRING and DATETIME types, a value of the DATETIME type is returned.
-Implicit conversions of other data types are not allowed.
+• If a data type conversion occurs between the DOUBLE, BIGINT, and STRING types, a value of the DOUBLE type is returned.
+If a data type conversion occurs between the STRING and DATETIME types, a value of the DATETIME type is returned.
+Implicit conversions of other data types are not supported.

-• The value null is interpreted as the minimum value.
+• A null value is treated as the minimum value.

 • Examples